Conversion Marketing: Breaking Down The Art and Science Behind It

-Conversion marketing encompasses the art and science of marketing with the aim of maximizing the percentage of visitors taking a desired action on your digital properties.
+Conversion marketing encompasses the art and science of marketing with the aim of maximizing the percentage of visitors taking the desired action on your digital properties.
 A conversion marketing strategy includes tactics to make the most of the existing traffic on a website by optimizing its key elements to uplift conversions.

 As a marketer, you might be juggling multiple hats.
-In one of your workdays, you might be hustling to build more backlinks for your pages, in others you might be working with your design team for a shinier prototype for some of your web pages.
+On one of your workdays, you might be hustling to build more backlinks for your pages, in others, you might be working with your design team for a shinier prototype for some of your web pages.
 And in between, you are assigned urgent copywriting tasks for your paid search campaigns.
 In between all this, should you even focus on conversion optimization?
 It’s a relevant question and begs an evidence-based answer.

 Back in 2009 when Google couldn’t decide which shade of blue would generate the maximum clicks on their search results page; Marissa Mayer, then Vice President, Search Products & User Experience at Google, got her team to test 41 gradations between the two contenders to find out which one would receive the most clicks.
 Experts argued that testing something as trivial as the color could digress the UX teams from addressing more advanced, impactful changes.

-However, for the world’s most popular search engine where a slight drop in conversion rate could translate to millions of lost dollars, experimenting every little change that impacts conversions (clicks, in this case) seems justified, doesn’t it?
+However, for the world’s most popular search engine where a slight drop in conversion rate could translate to millions of lost dollars, experimenting with every little change that impacts conversions (clicks, in this case) seems justified, doesn’t it?

 The power of conversion marketing lies in its ability to leverage a traffic base of millions to drive a significant uplift in revenue with a marginal (say 0.5%) uplift in conversions brought about by a minuscule tweak.

 Before getting into the know-how of conversion marketing, let’s take a step back to understand what conversion rate is and how it can be dissected for various channels –